MarginaliaSearch/MarginaliaSearch/run/readme.md

 The 'l' set is a good compromise between size and processing time and should work on most machines.

+7. Process the data

+Bring the system online if it isn't (see step 4), then go to the operator's GUI (see step 5).

+* Go to `Storage`
+* Go to `Crawl Data`
+* Find the data set you want to process and click `[Info]`
+* Click `[Process]`

+This will take anywhere between a few minutes to a few hours depending on which data set you downloaded.
+You can monitor the progress from the `Overview` tab under `Processes`.

+First the CONVERTER is expected to run; this will process the data into a format that can easily be inserted into the database and index.

+Next the LOADER will run; this will insert the data into the database and index.

+Next the link database will repartition itself, and finally the index will be reconstructed.
+You can view the process of these steps in the `Jobs` listing.

+Once all this is done, you can go to the user-facing GUI (see step 5) and try a search.

+Important!
+Use the 'No Ranking' option when running locally, since you'll very likely not have enough links for the ranking algorithm to perform well.

 ## Experiment Runner

 The script `experiment.sh` is a launcher for the experiment runner, which is useful when